varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    VCL offers a handful of simple to use built-in functions that allow you to modify strings, add bans, restart the VCL state engine and return control from the VCL Run Time (VRT) environment to Varnish.
-   This book describes the most important functions in later chapters, so the description at this point is brief.
+   This book describes the most important functions in later sections, so the description at this point is brief.

    .. regsub and regsuball